 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images etc.) alongside the full-text of the article.
 For more information please refer to our guidelines on submitting supplemental files.

 PDP adheres to the AMA reference style.
-View the AMA Manual of Style to ensure your manuscript conforms to this reference style.
+View the guide here to ensure your manuscript conforms to this reference style.
 Ensure that every reference cited in the text is also present in the reference list (and vice versa).

 The AMA Style is included with the installation of EndNote.
 It can be located in EndNote under “JAMA” for the Journal of the American Medical Association.